picturamundi/keyboard-layouts/README.md

 - `"` for dieresis (`ë`)
 - `~` for tilde diacritic (`ñ`)

-New 30% dead-key alternatives for hard-to-access keys:
+New dead-key alternatives for hard-to-access keys include:

 - `,` for grave accent (`è`)
 - `;` for circumflex (`ê`)
 - `:` for tilde diacritic (`ñ`)

+Using punctuation symbols like comma, semi-colon, and colon as dead keys does not impact the usual flow of writing since a space is automatically inserted behind them when they are terminated (spaces aren't added when others dead keys are terminated).
+This avoids needing to hit the space bar twice in a row: once to termimate and again in order to insert the space caracter.

 Additional features:

 - The apostrophe key `'` produces a typographic apostrophe `’` (`U+2019`, or right single quotation mark) when tapped twice.
-- Using punctuation symbols like comma, colon, and semi-colon as dead keys does not impact the usual flow of writing since a space is automatically inserted behind them when they are terminated (spaces aren't added when others dead keys are terminated).
-This avoids having to hit the space bar twice in a row.

 <!-- Perhaps ideally, these additional features should be implemented using text replacement software rather than directly in the layout: